A Luxury Family Adventure in London

 Embark on a tour of London with an expert guide to discover the city’s connections with the Harry Potter movies.
 Along the way you’ll see some of the capital’s most iconic sites, including Piccadilly Circus which was featured in Harry Potter and the Deathly Hallows I. Your guide will show you some of the more intimate sites too, including Platform 9¾ at King’s Cross Station and Leadenhall Market, which was used as Diagon Alley in Harry Potter and the Philosopher’s Stone.

-Discover the narrow streets around Brick Lane, a vibrant part of town on the City of London's eastern boundary.
-Home to generations of immigrants over the last hundred years, each have left their mark on the area, from bagel houses to a row of Bangladeshi run Indian restaurants.
+Discover the narrow streets around Brick Lane, a vibrant part of town in London's East End, a traditional working-class district that has continually reinvented itself over the centuries.
+Home to generations of immigrants from 18th-century French Huguenots, a Jewish community and, in the late 20th century, the South Asian community, each have left their mark on the area.
+This mark is seen in the form of the bagel houses to the row of Bangladeshi-run Indian restaurants: London's very own Curry Mile.
 Over the last decade, Brick Lane has attracted a young creative crowd and now the area is adorned with street art, vintage shops, cafes, lively bars and market stalls.
-With your guide, get a feel for its vibe, a stark contrast to the gleaming glass skyscrapers that loom overhead from just yards away.
+With your guide, get a feel for its vibe, its street art, and its history - a stark contrast to the gleaming glass skyscrapers that loom overhead from just yards away

 Britain is renowned for its pomp and ceremony and the British Royal Family is the most famous in the world.
 Today you'll join your guide for a walk through the heart of Royal London.
 Walk past the halls of government power in Whitehall to Horse Guards Parade, a vast ceremonial parading ground where the Queen’s troops are often found practicing their horsemanship.
 Here’s there’s a little museum that tells the story of the Household Cavalry.
 Take a walk through St. James’s Park to see Buckingham Palace, official residence of the Queen.
 Nearby is the Royal Mews and the guardians of the Gold State Coach.
 The Mews are a working stables and in addition to historic carriages, it’s also sometimes possible to see the horses.